Innoxia/liliths-throne-public/lilithsThroneBuildTutorial.md

 Running the newly created configuration (Shift + F10, make sure that the correct configuration is selected in the top right corner) should create a runnable .jar file in the "target" directory within your working directory.
 You can rename this file to whatever you want.

-Note that executing it will display a warning that the "res" folder wasn't found.
-This is because it is copied to the wrong location during the Maven building process.
-You can manually copy it either from your project root directory or from "target/classes" so that it resides in the same directory as the .jar file.
-Also note that the "data" directory (that stores settings and save games) may be overriden during the building process, so make a backup of it beforehand.
+Note that the "data" directory (that stores settings and save games) may be overriden during the building process, so make a backup of it beforehand.

 ### Common issues